 A friendly, distinctive, and thriving town with community at its heart.
-A place where pioneering industry sits next to an independent, characterful, and green town centre.
-No longer a place passed by, Earby will make the most of its strong sense of community, it's characterful buildings and landscape setting, creating a destination town for both visitors and residents.
-A proud town, Earby will serve an expanding business community whilst promoting healthier lifestyles by connecting people back to their countryside.
+A place where pioneering industry sits next to independent shopping within a characterful, and green town centre.
+Making the most of its strong sense of community, it's characterful buildings and landscape setting, Earby will create a destination for visitors and residents alike.
+A proud town with a strong economy and vibrant culture, Earby will serve an expanding business community whilst promoting healthier lifestyles by connecting people back to their countryside.